Gestational diabetes: how does it affect your pregnancy and baby?

 It’s worth noting that in some cases, exercise and embracing a healthy diet may not be enough to manage your gestational diabetes and you may need medication.
 Your GP or health professional will guide you.

-Above all, it’s recommended that the whole family maintains a lifelong healthy diet and are physically active for mum and bub to be their healthiest.
+Above all, it’s recommended the whole family maintains a lifelong healthy diet and are physically active for mum and bub to be their healthiest.

 Related articles